Always From Scratch

 Instructions

-• In a large frying pan, heat 1 tablespoon of olive oil to medium-high heat.
-Place chicken prosciutto side down for 15 seconds and then flip to the chicken side and fry until golden brown, about 5 minutes.
-Set chicken aside.
+• In a large frying pan, heat 2 tablespoon of extra virgin olive oil over medium-high heat.
+Dredge the chicken in flour.
+Place the chicken, prosciutto side down for 30 seconds, and then flip to the chicken side.
+You want the prosciutto to become crispy but not overcook.

 Notes

-1. When searing the prosciutto side, you're just trying to get the slightest crust on the prosciutto.
+2. When searing the prosciutto side, you're trying to get the slightest crust on the prosciutto.
 You're not cooking it.
-So just 15 seconds on that side is absolutely plenty.
+So just 30 seconds on that side is plenty.

-2. It is very easy for the white wine sauce to separate and become oily.
+3. It is very easy for the white wine sauce to separate and become oily.
 It should be an opaque yellowish color.
 If you start seeing the oil separate, add 2 tablespoon of water.
 Stir it and it should come together and look yellowish and creamy again.
-Next time, lower your heat just a little bit more for the sauce.

 Nutrition